lucasjct/bruno-api-testing/README.md

-Like the example below, in the file `.bru` the field doc has been created.
+Like the example below, in the file `.bru` the field in the doc has been created.

 <p align="center">
   <img src="./image/docfile.png" />